jacobrosenthal/rust-training-aimldevfest-2019/src/data_types.md

 Also notice we didn't have to explicitly type our input_path variable even though Rust is a typed language.
 What Rust *can* figure it out, *it will* and so its entirely idiomatic to omit type annotations.
 However if you or the compiler are having trouble or getting odd type errors, start annotating some of your types like to see if you can give the compiler a hand.
 Its also a great way to figure out what type you actually have in case you're not sure, let the compiler (or linter) tell you.

 Lets assume that we want to store our output name as "valve_sobel.png".
-The compiler doesn't need it in this instance but we can We can add a type annotation after the variable name with a colon and type like `:String`.
+The compiler doesn't need it in this instance but we can add a type annotation after the variable name with a colon and type like `:String`.

 ```rust ,editable
 fn main() {